kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 Pod conditions.

-In some situations, you  may want to have a better control when handling Pod failures than the control provided by the default policy, which is based on the Job's (`.spec.backoffLimit`](#pod-backoff-failure-policy)).
+In some situations, you  may want to have a better control when handling Pod failures than the control provided by the [Pod backoff failure policy](#pod-backoff-failure-policy), which is based on the Job's `.spec.backoffLimit`.
 These are some examples of use cases:
 * To optimize costs of running workloads by avoiding unnecessary Pod restarts, you can terminate a Job as soon as one of its Pods fails with an exit code indicating a software bug.